Dark Void

-Dark Void is a video game developed by Airtight Games using the Unreal Engine 3 and published by Capcom for the PlayStation 3, Xbox 360 and Microsoft Windows.
+Dark Void is a 2010 third-person shooter game developed by Airtight Games and published by Capcom.
 In the game, players must face an alien threat that humanity had previously banished.
-The game mixes on-foot and mid-air combat.
-It was released worldwide in January 2010.
+It was released for PlayStation 3, Windows, and Xbox 360 in January 2010.
+It received mixed reviews from critics.

-A Games for Windows – Live version of Dark Void was also released on April 21, 2010.

 Gameplay

 The games make use of a unique "vertical cover system", as well as a standard cover system.
 The game includes a hover pack, and later, a jetpack, allowing for a quick transition between traditional shooter gameplay and flight.
 Everything unlocked in the first play through is transferred over to any new play throughs.
 Upgrades are purchased using Tech points through a shop at the start of every level before gameplay begins.
 Tech points are collected from defeated enemies and are hidden throughout the level.

 Plot

 The game's story takes place before World War II and centers around a cargo pilot named William Augustus Grey (voiced by Nolan North) who is teleported to another world while flying through the Bermuda Triangle.
 In this world, known as the "Void", Will encounters an alien race as well as other humans, which are known as the Watchers and the Survivors respectively.
 Will reluctantly joins the Survivors, who are engaged in a feud with the alien race, to satisfy his desire to return to Earth.
 While aiding the Survivors, Will discovers that the Void is a middle ground that connects both the Watchers' homeworld and Earth.
 It also becomes apparent that the Watchers are supplying the Axis powers with various wartime provisions for reasons unknown.
 With the help of Nikola Tesla, Will uses retrofitted Watcher technology to combat the Watchers and eventually find a way to escape the Void.